WATCH: Cardinals' Albert Pujols Hits 700th Home Run of Career

-WATCH: Cardinals' Albert Pujols hits 700th home run of career originally appeared on NBC Sports Chicago
+WATCH: Cardinals' Albert Pujols hits 700th home run of career originally appeared on NBC Sports Bayarea

 Albert Pujols has made his 700th trot around the bases.